tokland/blynx/README.markdown

 sum(digits(100.factorial)) #=> 648 : Int
 ```

-Notice that now, thanks to the abstractions and the language syntax, the final expression is able to mimic exactly the formulation of the problem.
+Notice that now, thanks to the abstractions and the syntax of the language, the final expression mimics exactly the formulation of the problem.

 ### Functional sort